sampsn/git_practice/README.md

 I am now in the readme after getting the merge conflict.
 It automatically showed the differences between the files here in the editor, which is awesome!
 Now I will edit it to be clean and ready for merging.

+Here I am using the browser interface to update the readme.
+This way I can practice git pull in my terminal.